 In a recently published article in the Indian print media The Hindu, the last shots fired between the Indian and the Chinese border patrol were dated to be 20th of October 1975.
-Four Indian soldiers were killed in that firing 45 years ago and though there has been regular skirmishes at the Indo-China border, it hasn’t transformed into a full-fledged war.
+Four Indian soldiers were killed in that firing 45 years ago and though there has been regular skirmishes at the Indo-China border, it has never been transformed into a full-fledged war.
 The last time media reported an intense and a long standoff between the two army was in Doklam in 2017.
 The social media was rife with the video of Indian soldiers grabbing Chinese soldiers by the waist and shoving them to the opposite side.
-The intensity was very low and it was as if they were making love rather war.
 There was another video reportedly from Ladakh where a large number of soldiers were pelting stones at each other.
 The usual pattern starts with a brawl, escalates to a fist fight and ultimately both resort to pelting stones.
 In majority of the instances we fail to notice firearms carried by any sides.
 With more deadly weapons on hand one might be tempted to use it.
 Therefore it’s quite evident that the primary goal was to avoid escalation.

 However, India also witnesses regular cross-border firing with its “sworn enemy” Pakistan.
 Reports of soldiers dying due to exploding mortar shell and sniper shots are not uncommon.
 So why does India which doesn’t shy away from busting Pakistani bunkers with a mortal shell remains committed to only a fist fight with China?
 Why does China and India seem prompt to diffuse the situation whereas same is not true with Pakistan and India?